Quadriffis/immortal-millionaire/4 - phenotype - muscle.md

 To compile your workout the easiest is usually to ask a personal trainer at your gym to help you out.
 Often you will as you go along learn more and more about fitness and begin to tweak your workout as you go along.
 There are some recommendations to get you started in the template section.

+### Choosing your weight: 5x5

+A repetition is one movement (e.g. lifting a weight and putting it down).
+A set is the number of times you do a rep.

+A guideline often used is the 5x5.
+In essence:

+- Find a weight where you can do 2 sets of 5 well
+- Do 5 sets of 5 reps
+- The last 2 sets or so you should just not be able to make 5

+The moment you can do 5 sets of 5 reps, up your weight.

 ## Supply relevant nutrients

 The second factor is feeding your body the building blocks it needs to grow muscle.
 In simple terms: proteins.
 There is a lot of nuance there to do with bioavailability and amino acid makeup, but in essence it comes down to those two questions.